 Best books on fruit trees for U.S and U.K. growers.

 The Fruit Gardener's Bible: A Complete Guide to Growing Fruits and Nuts in the Home Garden (Amazon link)

 By Lewis Hill and Leonard Perry (For U.S. Growers)

 If you’re crazy about fruit or want to grow enough to feed your family, this is the book for you.

 It’s an essential resource for anyone who gardens and wants to grow fruit.

-From small-scale growing to setting up a complete fruit farm, The Fruit Gardener's Bible is a comprehensive guide to growing delicious, organic fruit at home (but not citrus fruit).
+From small-scale growing to setting up a complete fruit farm, The Fruit Gardener's Bible (Amazon link) is a comprehensive guide to growing delicious, organic fruit at home (but not citrus fruit).

 It covers everything from choosing the best varieties for your area to planting, pruning, and harvesting a bountiful crop.